ECCE 2018 - European Conference on Cognitive Ergonomics

 Submissions must be in PDF format.

-The Doctoral Consortium committee (Gerrit van der Veer, Anke Dittmar and Glyn Lawson (TBC)) will review the applications.
+The Doctoral Consortium committee (Gerrit van der Veer and Anke Dittmar) will review the applications.
 In the review process particular attention will be given to the topic of the research and how this relates to the main topics of the conference, and to the type and amount of feedback the participant could provide and receive from the Doctoral Consortium.
 Students from the same institutions can apply, but the committee will try to have the most diverse environment, thus preference will be given to students from different institutions.

 Further instructions will be provided with the acceptance notice.